Scatenix/Void-Merchants/README.md

 This approach was chosen to avoid having to include some of the unusual needed apps in a docker image for the release process.
 Especially because of PICO-8 which I am not allowed to distribute.

+The script is tested on Linux and Windows with the git-for-windows Bash.

 The GitHub Action (`.github/workflows/release.yml`) only copies the release artifacts to the new release within the GitHub repository.

 Pushing to main will automatically trigger a deploy of the contents in `docs/` to the repositories GitHub Pages site.